hauke96/simple-task-manager/doc/testing/testing.md

 # Server tests

-Here we have two kinds of tests: Tests for local stores and postgres stores (see the `/doc/architecture/` documentation to see what a "store" is).
+Here we have test which test the service (e.g. the `project.go` file) as well as the store underneath it.
-The local stores are not used on production so they might be removed in the future.
+So we directly work on a real database and can also check whether the SQL statements are working or not.

 The interesting part is in the `/server/test` folder where you'll find a `run.sh` script.
 Basically this script starts a docker container and runs the tests, because the postgres store tests need this container.